Igor-Palaguta/AsyncDispatcher/README.md

 #### Basic: ####

-*   *ADWorkerBlock* - block that will be executed asynchronously in separate thread

-It must return result in case of success or error.
-Not both at the same time
+*   *ADWorkerBlock* - block that will be executed asynchronously in separate thread It must return result in case of success or error.
+Not both at the same time.

-*   *ADResult* - result of asynchronous operation

-Result or error that returned worker block, and cancel flag if operations was cancelled
+*   *ADResult* - result of asynchronous operation Result or error that returned worker block, and cancel flag if operations was cancelled

 *   *ADDoneBlock* - block that is called when operation is completed, as parameter it takes id< ADResult >